 - The coordinator and psychologist meet with parents/teachers to determine an appropriate educational plan.

-Identified elementary high ability students are clustered in groups of up to eight in one classroom in their corresponding grade level in their neighborhood school.
-Based on assessment results in the very superior range, students at 2nd-grade and above who qualify for the High Ability Program are also supported by pull-out, enrichment programming facilitated by a retired teacher tutor/consultant.
+When possible, identified elementary high ability students are clustered in groups of up to eight in one classroom in their corresponding grade level in their neighborhood school.
+Based on assessment results in the very superior range, students at 2nd-grade and above who qualify for the High Ability Program are also supported by pull-out, enrichment programming facilitated by a retired teacher tutor/consultant or itinerant teacher.

-High ability retired teacher consultants plan and implement accelerated enrichment activities, including preparation for off-site seminars, for identified students.
-The consultant will send progress reports twice a year to parents.
-Advanced program consultants may assist the cluster teacher in providing challenging materials and experiences for the student as well.
+High ability retired teacher consultants or the itinerant high ability teacher plan and implement accelerated enrichment activities, including preparation for off-site seminars, for identified students at the elementary level.
+The consultant/teacher will send progress reports twice a year to parents.
+Advanced program consultants/itinerant high ability teacher may assist the homeroom teacher in providing challenging materials and experiences for the student as well.

 Emphasis is also be placed on the social and emotional needs of these students with activities in the affective domain.